PHart3/colimits-agda/HoTT-Agda/README.md

 `--without-K` is for restricting pattern matching so that the uniqueness of identity proofs is not admissible.
 `--rewriting` is for the computational rules of the higher inductive types.

+Moreover, files postulating HITs should have `--confluence-check` in their headers.
+This ensures that the new rewriting rules keep the system confluent, so that type-checking remains at least semi-decidable.

 Structure of the source
 -----------------------